craigstroman/slack-clone-server/README.md

 - Clone the repo at https://github.com/craigstroman/slack-clone-server.git.
 - CD into slack-clone-server.
 - Run `npm install` to install all required Node moduels.
-- Run `npm run start:dev` to start server environment.
+- Run `npm run start:dev` to start server development environment.

 ## Running in production